syrianarchive/syrianarchive-investigations/about/team.md

 ### Jeff Deutch
 __Lead Researcher__

-Jeff has been working on developing, refining and documenting the research methodology of the Syrian Archive.
+Jeff is a researcher with Syrian Archive, where he develops workflows and methodologies for open source investigations.
 He additionally works on verification and long-form investigations and reports.
-Jeff has worked previously with Tactical Technology Collective, with the Global Public Policy Institute, and with Civic Consulting.
-In addition to working with the Syrian Archive, Jeff is a PhD candidate at Humboldt University and a fellow at the Centre for Internet and Human Rights.
-Jeff holds a Master of Public Policy from Hertie School of Governance and a Bachelors of Arts from Hampshire College.
-Jeff is based in Berlin, Germany.
+Jeff is a fellow at the Centre for Internet and Human Rights and a PhD candidate at the Humboldt-University in Berlin.

 ### Niko Para
 __Lead Developer__